Undergraduate Course Catalog 2015-2016

 Sponsored Projects Courses

 The CS&E program also requires students to complete three sponsored project courses.
-These courses will help you build your experience and your resume while networking with industry experts.
+These courses will help students build their experience and resume while networking with industry experts.

 Entrepreneurship project (sophomore year): In addition to the required business courses, students will also develop skills by completing a project with entrepreneurial value and develop a business plan to pitch to venture capitalists.
 Projects are judged by local industry professionals and venture capitalists.